Where’s My Refund? What California Taxpayers Need To Know

 Can California State Tax Refunds Change?

-While most people can get an estimate of their state tax refund upon filing their returns, there are reasons why you may find a different amount when your refund arrives.
+While most people know the amount of their state tax refund when they file their return, you get a different amount when your refund arrives.
+Here’s why.

-The FTB can change an expected refund under specific conditions.
+The FTB can change an expected refund in certain situations.
 In the event of a refund change, you will receive a “Notice of Tax Return Change” detailing the reasons for the change and the new refund amount.

 Reasons for state refund changes include:

-• Payments or withholdings do not match state records.
+• Your payments or withholdings do not match state records.

-• The filer doesn’t qualify for a tax credit they claimed.
+• You don’t qualify for a tax credit you claimed.

 • The FTB used the refund to pay off a previous state debt.